TIRR Memorial Hermann is the rehabilitation partner for the certified stroke care centers throughout Memorial Hermann

 After suffering a severe bilateral brainstem stroke in 2012, Eileen came to TIRR Memorial Hermann and was walking, driving, practicing law and back to being a single mom within six months Read the story »

-TIRR Memorial Hermanan is affiliated with experts in brain injury rehabilitation.
+TIRR Memorial Hermann is affiliated with experts in brain injury rehabilitation.
 See our directory of stroke rehabilitation specialists.

 To learn more about stroke rehab and see how you can participate in the acclaimed Stroke Program at TIRR Memorial Hermann, call (713) 797-5942 or contact us online.